onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-We want the clicking of the button to reset the state stored in the *value* variable.
+We want the clicking of the button to reset the state stored in the `value` variable.

-In order to make the button react to a click event, we have to add an <i>event handler</i> to it.
+In order to make the button react to a click event, we have to add an **event handler** to it.

 Event handlers must always be a function or a reference to a function.
 The button will not work if the event handler is set to a variable of any other type.